benpolinsky/benpolinsky.com/README.md

 ## README and TODOs:
-- Mention familiarity with Big Cartel and Shopifyœ
+- Mention familiarity with Big Cartel and Shopify
-- I don't like the design... figure out something better.
+- design is okay?
+Not sure about the front...
   - I do like the header.

 - mobile version - roughly finished
 - final specs (contact mailer, couple model methods, smoketest)

-- resume, about abstract custom fields
+- about custom fields
+- just link to a resume, maybe at the bottom of the screen?
+Or at the top, I don't think it needs to be an interactive thingy for now.
+- custom field seeds + general solid seeds
 - flashes/notices

 - hmm where to deploy...
   - then fill out and launch
   - business cards?

-- Add Gems / Plugins Section once you hook that up
+- Open Source section.
   - Feedbag (on Philly Slick github)
   - Custom Fields
   - Flashes tbd